uribench/software-engineering-handbook/about/CONTRIBUTING.md

 If you spot a problem in any part of this project, or wish to make a suggestion, open an issue using the repository's [issues tab][2].

-## Typical Contribution Workflow
+## Typical Contribution Workflows

-The [Handbook Flow](HANDBOOK_FLOW.md) presents a typical workflow for contributing contents to the Software Engineering Handbook.
+There are two extremes of workflows for contributing contents to the Software Engineering Handbook:

+- The [simple workflow](SIMPLE_FLOW.md) requires almost no initial setup, but is limited
+- The [advanced workflow](ADVANCED_FLOW.md) requires knowledge of forking and using Git.

+The use of anyone of these two workflows, or even a combination of them, is **acceptable**.

 ---